henyau/Image-Segmentation-with-Unet/README.md

 Clicking on the sample test output image below links to a video of a sample output overlaid on the test video.

 [![IMAGE ALT TEXT HERE](https://raw.githubusercontent.com/henyau/Image-Segmentation-with-Unet/master/images/testOut.png)](https://github.com/henyau/Image-Segmentation-with-Unet/blob/master/images/outputvideo.mp4?raw=true)

+### Todo

+Convert to TensorRT.
+Has custom loss functions which need to be converted to plug-ins.